 Information Please: A Comprehensive Approach to Digital Trade Provisions in NAFTA 2.0

-Canada should use NAFTA talks to ensure that trade rules designed to govern the data-driven economy maintain internet openness and stability while enhancing human welfare, argues CIGI Senior Fellow Susan Ariel Aaronson.
+Canada should use NAFTA talks to ensure that trade rules designed to govern the data-driven economy maintain internet openness and stability while enhancing human welfare, argues Senior Fellow Susan Ariel Aaronson.

 How Canada’s Auto Industry Is Vanishing under NAFTA